MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 ## Windows Defender Application Control

 Application control (WDAC) is a software-based security layer that reduces attack surface by enforcing an explicit list of software that is allowed to run.
-WDAC is enabled by default and limits the applications and the code that you can run on the core platform.
+WDAC is enabled by default and limits the applications and code that you can run on the core platform.
 For more information, see [Manage Windows Defender Application Control for Azure Stack HCI, version 23H2](../manage/manage-wdac.md#manage-wdac-settings-with-powershell).

+To achive such goal, WDAC provides two main operation modes, Enforcement mode and Audit mode.
+In enforcement mode, untrusted code will be blocked and events will be recorded.
+In Audit mode, untrusted code will be allowed to run and events will be recorded.
+To learn more about WDAC related events see [List of Events](/windows/security/application-security/application-control/windows-defender-application-control/operations/event-id-explanations).

+> [!NOTE]
+> Microsoft recommend to always run Application control (WDAC) layer in enforcement mode to drasticalty reduce your security risk exposure.

 ### About WDAC policy design

-Microsoft provides base signed policies including block mode and audit mode policies for Azure Stack HCI.
-Using the WDAC platform, the appropriate properties are defined for the policies.
-These properties include the options rules and the allow or deny rules that are updated regularly as part of the continuous product updates.
+Microsoft provides base signed policies for both Enforcement mode and audit mode for Azure Stack HCI, additionanly these policies comes with a predefine set of platform behaviour rules and additionl block rules to further leverage the application control layer.

 #### Composition of base policies

-The Azure Stack HCI base policy allows all the Microsoft components delivered by the OS and the cloud deployments to be trusted.

-A base policy consists of the following sections:
+Azure Stack HCI base policies consists of the following sections:

 - **Metadata**: The metadata defines unique properties of the policy such as the policy name, version, GUID, and more.
 - **Option Rules**: These rules define the policy behavior.
 The supplemental policies can only differ from a small set of the option rules tied to their base policy.